 How to Consolidate Your Debts in Arizona

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 If you think debt consolidation might be a good way to improve your credit history, access lower interest rates, and streamline your debt repayment process, you’ll want to carefully examine your finances.
 If your income will support regular monthly payments of an Arizona debt consolidation loan, you’ll need to evaluate your consolidation options and choose the one that will work best for your financial situation.

-Written by Attorney Kassandra Kuehl
+Written by Attorney Kassandra Kuehl.

 Updated December 11, 2019